 Roads that touch on the map while running parallel to each other are actually sharing the same physical roadway: in AASHTO-speak, they are “concurrent”.
 Because of the scale of the map, I can’t always show where a U.S. Route might leave a concurrent Interstate to serve a town and then rejoin again immediately afterwards.

 Roads that run closely parallel without touching are not concurrent, but are sharing the same corridor.
 This often happens where an Interstate has supplanted a U.S. Route as the main highway through an area.
 While I’ve tried my best to show these corridors as accurately as possible, there are instances where the roads are on the “wrong” side of each other compared to the real world.
 This is especially true when a winding old U.S. Routes cross and recross a (much straighter) Interstate highway multiple times in a short distance.

-But enough talk, here’s a nice big 12,000px-wide version of the whole map over on Flickr!
+But enough talk, here’s an enormous scrollable, zoomable version of the map to peruse!

 Needless to say, this map is physically huge.
 My working Illustrator file was a massive 144 inches wide by 88 inches deep and posters are half that size – the smallest they can be and still retain good legibility.
 So why did I make the map so big and insanely detailed?
 Why was it important that the individual states retain their actual shape?
 Because I’m also making posters of individual states and regions.

 And yes, there are posters for sale!
-Check out both the USA map and the individual state maps in my brand new secure on-line store.Highways of the USA in the store
+Check out both the USA map and the individual state maps in my secure on-line store.Highways of the USA in the store